- Fifo Capital Australia Pty Ltd (ACN 121 427 183) and the other companies referred to below in the definition of “we”.

 We collect, hold, use and disclose credit information and credit eligibility information on individuals for purposes permitted by law which are reasonably necessary for our business activities.
 Those purposes include:

-– if the individual is a supplier, to determine if we should provide a facility which includes the provision of commercial credit to the individual and, if we decide to provide it, to assist in the provision of the facility.
-This includes the assessment of the application, determining whether we will accept an offer to purchase an account owed by a debtor, managing the account which the supplier has with us, recovering money and dealing with security the individual gives;
+- If the individual is a supplier or buyer, to determine if we should provide a facility which includes the provision of commercial credit to the individual and, if we decide to provide it, to assist in the provision of the facility.
+This includes the assessment of the application, determining whether we will accept an offer to purchase an account owed by a debtor, managing the account which the supplier has with us, recovering money and dealing with security the individual gives

-– to meet our legal and regulatory requirements; and
+- To meet our legal and regulatory requirements

 We do not usually derive any CP derived information from credit reporting information disclosed to us by a credit reporting body.

 We collect, hold, use and disclose personal information which is not credit information or credit eligibility information so that we can manage and administer the facilities which we provide.